-A fresh collection of Tom Petty's greatest hits will be free fallin' everywhere next month.
+A fresh collection of Tom Petty's greatest hits will be free fallin' everywhere in the coming weeks.

 "The Best of Everything," available November 16, features 38 songs on two CDs or 4 LPs, including the previously unreleased autobiographical track "For Real."